dreamfactorysoftware/.net-sdk/README.md

 > See [ICustomSettingsApi](https://github.com/dreamfactorysoftware/.net-sdk/blob/master/DreamFactory/Api/ICustomSettingsApi.cs) and [DEMO](https://github.com/dreamfactorysoftware/.net-sdk/blob/master/DreamFactory.Demo/Demo/CustomSettingsDemo.cs)

 The API can be created for user and system namespace.

-Custom settings are key value pairs, value being string type.
-Therefore if you wish to save a DTO as a setting you will have to serialize the DTO prior to creating `Custom Request` .
 Please refer to the demo for sample API usage.

 #### Files API